Axioms for infinite matroids: Introduction

 Similarly, the cardinality of bases is too crude a measure for rank when it is infinite: although bases are equicardinal also for our matroids~\cite{Higgs69equicard}, deleting one element of an infinite independent set should reduce its rank by~1 but does not reduce its cardinality.
 Our solution to this problem will be to measure not absolute but `relative' rank: for finite matroids, this would be the amount by which the rank of a set $A$ exceeds that of a given subset~$B\sub A$, and it will be 1 in the above example.
 It turns out that the usual rank axioms can be rephrased for finite matroids in terms of such relative rank, in a way that yields an axiom system that becomes equivalent to the other systems also for infinite matroids.

 Our paper is organized as follows.
 In Section~\ref{axioms} we state our axiom systems for infinite matroids, and provisionally define infinite matroids as set systems satisfying the independence axioms.
-Section~\ref{examples} is devoted to examples of such infinite matroids.
-In Section~\ref{basics} we establish a minimum of basic properties of our infinite matroids (including duality and the existence of minors): those that will enable us in Section~\ref{eq} to prove that the independence axioms are in fact equivalent to the other axiomatic systems proposed in Section~\ref{axioms}.
+Section~\ref{examples} is devoted to examples of infinite matroids that are not necessarily finitary.
+We have also included some references to further results and examples of infinite matroids (by other authors) that have become possible since we first presented our axioms in~\cite{InfMatroidAxioms}.
+In Section~\ref{basics} we establish a minimum of basic properties of our infinite matroids (including duality and the existence of minors): those that will enable us in Section~\ref{eq} to prove that the independence axioms are in fact equivalent to the other axiomatic systems proposed in Section~\ref{axioms}, as well as to the traditional axioms when the matroid is finitary.
 Section~\ref{alt} provides some alternative axiom systems, which are more technical to state but may be easier to verify, and are hence worth knowing.
-We also include the mixed set of independence and basis axioms developed for Higgs's `B-matroids' by Oxley~\cite{Oxley78,OxleyThesis}.
+We also include the mixed set of independence and base axioms developed for Higgs's `B-matroids' by Oxley~\cite{Oxley78,OxleyThesis}.
 In Section~\ref{non-matroids}, finally, we illustrate our axioms by examples of set systems that narrowly fail to satisfy them, by missing just one axiom each.
 In particular, our axioms are shown to be independent.